A panoramic view of multiple wind turbines on a rolling landscape under a partly cloudy sky.

 Latest Information

-July 2025: We have begun construction activities on site with initial work started on the temporary construction compound and the site access tracks.
-RWE has appointed two main contractors to undertake the construction of the project.
+RWE appointed two main contractors to undertake the construction of the project.
 Farrans, a leading civil engineering contractor, is responsible for managing the construction operations and is committed to working with local subcontractors to maximise RWE’s investment locally.
-It is currently working with local contractor Alan Gow Groundworks which expects to employ 25 people on site during its contracted works, further maximising the impact of the project’s investment locally.
+Farrans are currently working with local contractor Alan Gow Groundworks.
+The firm employs locally with around 25 people working to construct the wind farm.

 RWE has also partnered with the Nordex Group to manufacture and supply 11 of its Delta4000 series N149/5.7 turbines, which will be delivered to the nearby port of Wick.

-* The picture on top is an example of Bowbeat Onshore Wind Farm *
+* The picture above is an example from Bowbeat Onshore Wind Farm *

 A person wearing a navy sweater with a zip and a light blue shirt stands against a plain light wall background.